alan-turing-institute/r3ace/README.md

 - Future configurations must now be built for the new hostname, by updating the value in `flake.nix`.

 ## Using virtual infrastructure
 As an alternative to booting NixOS on physcial hardware, virtual machine (VM) images or 'virtual disks' (with OS pre-installed) can be built from the NixOS config files and the network between the machines can be virtualised.

-Pre-built aarch64 _VMWare_ VM disks are available for the 3 machines in this project.
+**Pre-built aarch64 _VMWare_ VM disks are available [here](https://zenodo.org/records/15147272) for the 3 machines in this project.**

 These VMs should run with minimal set-up when hosted on a laptop or PC with an ARM processor e.g. ARM-linux, or MacOS with Apple Silicon chips (M1, M2, ...).

 [`./docs/building-vm-images.md`](docs/building-vm-images.md) includes details about building VM images and virtual disks (such as the pre-built _VMWare_ VM disks made available).
 In principal, the software used to build the images ([`nixos-generators`](https://github.com/nix-community/nixos-generators)) also supports building images for many other platforms: _VirtualBox_, _Amazon EC2_, _Docker_, _Azure_ - though building for these platforms has not been tested during this project.